 Begins in Istanbul, the most exotic stop so far, which I see is a traveler’s gateway to India, the overland route to the East.

-Suddenly finding myself in receipt of a large royalty check for the Blue Frog Song, I couldn’t resist and caught a train across Turkey (had a delicious encounter on that train) then on to Iran (kind of hostile even then) then finally into Afghanistan which in those days smelled of barbeque, and didn’t feel hostile at all.
+Suddenly finding myself in receipt of a large royalty check for the Blue Frog Song, I couldn’t resist and caught a train across Turkey then on to Iran (kind of hostile even then) then finally into Afghanistan which in those days smelled of barbeque, and didn’t feel hostile at all.
 In fact they didn’t care at all about our cannabis smoking.

-Then in Kabul, to impress a girl, I bought a horse to continue my travels for a while on what turned out to be through the Khyber Pass, which I rode through alone.
+Then in Kabul, to impress a girl, I bought a horse to continue my travels for a while through what turned out to be the Khyber Pass, which I rode through alone.
 (Not entirely friendly).

 I then continued into Pakistan where I sold my horse and went to find some friends high up in the foothills of the Himalayas, to Swat, an enchanted village which had the kind of view you might expect from the Himalayas, and seemed to be where genies originated.
 Djinns, they called them.

-That’s where I met an incredible English girl traveler, with whom I continued onward with through Karachi Pakistan, where we got involved in a dope deal, escaped and then I had my first plane flight, which took me to Ceylon.
+That’s where I met an incredible English girl traveler, with whom I continued onward with through Karachi Pakistan, where we got involved in a dope deal, escaped and then I had my first plane flight, which took me to Ceylon then on to India and on and on.